Sakrafux/glsp-server-node/packages/server-node/README.md

-# Eclipse GLSP - Node Server
+# Eclipse GLSP - Server

-A typescript implementation of the [GLSP Server](https://github.com/eclipse-glsp/glsp-server).
+A typescript implementation of the Java [GLSP Server](https://github.com/eclipse-glsp/glsp-server).

 ## More information